-Please note: Prescriptions less than 0.50 dioptre will not be covered.
+By using a PPN provider, you and your beneficiaries are entitled to a composite consultation and, either a frame and/or lens enhancements, or R1 710 towards an alternative frame and/or lens enhancements, and a pair of clear single-vision, bifocal or multifocal lenses, or contact lenses.
+Prescriptions less than 0.50 dioptre will not be covered.
 Once you or your beneficiaries have claimed for any of the products below, you may only do so again after 24 months.

-In and out of network Frame and/or lens enhancements R1 485 for frames and/or lens enhancements per beneficiary at a PPN provider and R1 114 per beneficiary at a non-PPN provider every two years One pair of clear Aquity $\ensuremath{\mathbb{R}}$ single-vision lenses; or R215 per lens One pair of clear Aquity® bifocal lenses; or R460 per lens One pair of base multifocal lenses R810 per lens OR Contact lenses R2 115 Contact lens re-examination (subject to the Scheme rules and can only be claimed in six-monthly intervals) R255 x 3
+Optical benefits in and out of network Frame and/or lens enhancements R1 710 for frames and/or lens enhancements per beneficiary at a PPN provider and R1 283 per beneficiary at a non-PPN provider every two years One pair of clear Aquity® single-vision lenses; or R215 per lens One pair of clear Aquity® bifocal lenses; or R460 per lens One pair of base multifocal lenses R810 per lens OR Contact lenses R2 265 Contact lens re-examination (subject to the Scheme rules and can only be claimed in six-monthly intervals) R255 x 3